Monarch butterfly migration: Migratory theory mechanisms

-Time-compensated sun compass theory
+Navigational mechanisms

 Time-compensated sun compass

 The sun plays an integral role in the monarchs' migratory patterns: monarchs travel during the day and use a circadian clock based on the position of the sun in the sky as a compass to orient themselves in the proper migratory direction.
 Because the position of the sun changes over the course of the day, to maintain a proper flight bearing regardless of time of day at which they travel, monarchs use a circadian clock to compensate for the changes of the position of the sun in the sky; they use what is known as a time-compensated sun compass.
 Various studies have shown this behavior both in natural systems and laboratory settings, yet there remains much to be researched about the underlying mechanisms for interpreting the orientation and timing cues that lead to the migratory patterns of the monarchs.
 Even with a time-compensated sun compass, it remains unclear with this model alone how monarchs effectively navigate to a single shared migratory location from variable starting locations.

+Magnetic compass navigation

+In addition to a sun compass monarchs use a magnetic compass to guide their southern migration.